kanavbengani/Reversi/README.md

 - `TextualView` -- A light-weight text-based view to visualize the game of Reversi, mostly for testing purposes.
 - `IView` -- A Swing-based graphical user interface for interacting with a Reversi model.

+### Controller
+- No interface is needed for the controller because there are no publicly facing methods in the Controller.
+Although there is a logical interface for the controller which surrounds the implementations for `ModelFeatures` and `PlayerFeatures`, there is no Java interface because the behavior of the above features classes cannot be promised through an 'IController'.
+The above is also a case because of the way our controller is designed where it 'has-a' features rather than is one.
+- `Controller` -- A standalone class that is responsible for aggregating all the listeners to be used to allow the user to play the game or to set up an AI.
+The constructor of the controller adds these listeners to the `model`, `player`, and `view`.
+- `ModelFeaturesImpl` -- Defines the actions to take when the model triggers certain events.
+- `PlayerFeatures` -- Defines the actions to take when the player/view triggers certain events.

+### Player
+- Defines the representation of a player in the game of Reversi
+- `PlayerFeatures` -- A set of features that the player/view will be triggering to its listeners.
+All listeners to the view or player should implement the above interface.
+- `HumanPlayer` -- Represents a human player.
+The `playAMove()` method does nothing since the view can emit that the user wants to play a move.
+This deals with the asynchronous nature of the human interaction.
+- `AIPlayer` -- Represents an AI player.
+The `playAMove()` method uses the given strategy to synchronously play a move.
+- As a result, the Player interface bridges the gap present between the asynchronous nature of the human interaction and the synchronous nature of the AI interaction.

 ## Screenshots
 | Initial State<br/><image src="./screenshots/InitialState.png">           | Cell Selected<br/><image src="./screenshots/CellSelected.png">        |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|